JBT-101 in Systemic Lupus Erythematosus (SLE)

 The objective of this study is to evaluate the efficacy, safety, and tolerability of JBT-101 (also known as lenabasum) in systemic lupus erythematosus (SLE). - One hundred adults with active joint disease and at least moderate pain will be enrolled in this study to evaluate treatment of their systemic lupus erythematosus (SLE) with JBT-101.
-JBT-101 is a synthetic endocannabinoid receptor type 2 (CB2) agonist and an activator of the body's normal processes, to resolve innate immune responses without immunosuppression.
-Participants will receive 2 doses by mouth of JBT-101 (three groups of varying doses) or placebo for 84 days and will continue to be followed for an additional 28 days.
-Participant visits to assess endpoints occur on Day 1, then every 2 weeks twice, then every 4 weeks three times, for a total of six visits.
-The change in maximum daily pain Numerical Rating Scale (NRS) score from Baseline (Visit 1) will be assessed at every visit.
+JBT-101 is a synthetic endocannabinoid receptor type 2 (CB2) agonist and an activator of the body's normal processes, to resolve innate immune responses without immunosuppression. - Participants will receive 2 doses of JBT-101 by mouth (three groups of varying doses) or, placebo, for 84 days and will continue to be followed for an additional 28 days.
+Participant visits to assess endpoints occur on Day 1, then every 2 weeks twice, then every 4 weeks three times, for a total of six visits. - The change in maximum daily pain Numerical Rating Scale (NRS) score from Baseline (Visit 1) will be assessed at every visit.

 Systemic Lupus Erythematosus SLE Lupus JBT-101 (also known as lenabasum) efficacy musculoskeletal disease randomized trial Lupus Erythematosus, Systemic Ajulemic acid JBT-101 JBT-101: 5 mg Twice Daily JBT-101: 20 mg Twice Daily

 You can join if…

 - Fulfills the updated American College of Rheumatology (ACR) 1982 Revised Criteria for the Classification of Systemic Lupus Erythematosus;